aws/eks-distro/docs/contents/index.md

 The tenets of the EKS Distro (EKS-D) project are:

 1. **The Source**: The goal of the EKS Distro is to be the Kubernetes source for EKS and EKS Anywhere
-2. **Simple**: Make Kubernetes operations, administration, and management simple and boring
+2. **Simple**: Make using a Kubernetes distribution simple and boring (reliable and secure).
-3. **Opinionated Modularity**: Provide opinionated defaults about the best tooling to include with Kubernetes, but give customers the ability to swap them out
+3. **Opinionated Modularity**: Provide opinionated defaults about the best components to include with Kubernetes, but give customers the ability to swap them out
-4. **Open**: provide open source tooling backed, validated and maintained by Amazon
+4. **Open**: Provide open source tooling backed, validated and maintained by Amazon
-5. **Ubiquitous**: Enable customers to run Kubernetes on the most common public cloud, on-premises bare metal, and on-premises virtualized deployment targets
+5. **Ubiquitous**: Enable customers and partners to integrate a Kubernetes distribution in the most common tooling (Kubernetes installers and distributions, infrastructure as code, and more).
-6. **Stand Alone**: Provided for use anywhere without AWS dependencies (on-premises air-gapped)
+6. **Stand Alone**: Provided for use anywhere without AWS dependencies
 7. **Better with AWS**: Enable AWS customers to easily adopt additional AWS services

 ## Release Channels